Skip to main content

 Glass programs need clarity checks, coating adhesion review, and hang-balance verification.
 Resin lines add impact and UV-coat tests when vendor manuals require them.
 Mixed-material walls need material declared per SKU so inspectors apply glass fragility criteria to heroes and impact protocols to shatterproof volume—not one checklist copied from flat décor categories.

-QC documents importers should require
+QC documents US and EU importers should require

 • Signed finish masters archived with master IDs and controlled-lighting comparison photos